JehuSilva/flask-docker-api/README.md

 ## Use <a name = "use"></a>

-Once your application is running, you can find some example how you can use the api in the [examples folder](examples/).
+Once your application is running, you can find a example how you can use the api in the [examples folder](examples/).
+This script reads [examples/dataset/sample_data.csv](examples/dataset/sample_data.csv) and inserts the data into the database using the api.

 Got to the [folder](examples/) and run the following commands:

 1. Set the environment variable `APP_HOST` to `http://localhost:5000/` if you are running the application locally.
 Otherwise, set the environment variable `APP_HOST` to the public DNS record of the instance.
 ```bash